4.96 from 49 votes

 • 1 medium onion, cut into quarters, petals separated

-• 1 lb string beans, cut into 2" strips
+• 1 lb string beans, cut into 3" pieces

 Instructions

-• Slice chicken breast into 1/4" discs across the grain.
-Place in a mixing bowl and marinate with salt, white pepper, soy sauce, Shaoxing wine, and cornstarch for 15 minutes.
+• Slice chicken breast into 1/4" discs against the grain of the chicken.
+Place the chicken into a mixing bowl and marinate with salt, white pepper, soy sauce, Shaoxing wine, cornstarch, and neutral oil.
+Mix until combined and marinate for 15 minutes.

-• Premix your sauce by mixing together chicken stock, soy sauce, oyster sauce, dark soy sauce, sugar, sesame oil, and msg.
+• In a small bowl, make the sauce by combining chicken stock, light soy sauce, oyster sauce, dark soy sauce, sugar, sesame oil, cornstarch and msg and mix until the sugar and cornstarch is dissolved.

-• Over medium high heat, stir fry green beans for 1-2 minutes until slightly blistered, then add your onions for another 30 seconds.
-Add in your ginger and garlic and stir fry for 30 seconds or until fragrant.
+• Over medium high heat in the same wok, stir fry the green beans for 1-2 minutes until slightly blistered, then add the onions and stir fry for another 30 seconds.
+Add in the ginger and garlic and stir fry for 30 seconds or until fragrant.

-• Turn the heat to high, then add back your chicken and sauce and mix until combined.
+• Turn the heat to high, then add back the cooked chicken and sauce and mix until combined.
 Continue cooking for another 1-2 minutes until the sauce has coated the ingredients and thickened slightly.
 Serve with freshly steamed rice and enjoy!

 Notes

-Chicken – I like to use chicken breast in this recipe but if you prefer chicken thigh, feel free to sub!
+• I like to use chicken breast in this recipe but you can also use chicken thighs.

-If you cannot or do not want to use Shaoxing wine, you can sub with sherry, mirin, or chicken stock!
+• If you can’t use Shaoxing wine, you can sub with sherry, mirin, or chicken stock.

 Nutrition